 Come and experience the most historic location in the Charleston area!
-Visit us at the Audubon Center at Francis Beidler Forest--the ancient trees, the wildlife, and the quiet flow of blackwater all await you.
+The ancient trees, the wildlife, and the quiet flow of blackwater all await you.
 Frequented by nature photographers from all over for its unique landscape and dynamic ecosystem, the swamp at Beidler Forest offers a beauty unsurpassed by any other nature sanctuary in the South Carolina lowcountry.
+Here, 1,000-year-old trees and native wildlife abound in a pristine sanctuary that has been untouched for millennia.

 Beidler Forest sits within the Four Holes Swamp, a 45,000-acre matrix of black water sloughs and lakes, shallow bottomland hardwoods, and deep bald cypress and tupelo gum flats.
-Four Holes Swamp is also a major tributary of the Edisto River, part of the Charleston area's famous ACE basin.
-Over 16,000 of the swamp's acres are owned by the National Audubon Society and make up what is known as the Francis Beidler Forest, which is less than an hour from Charleston and Columbia and located just north of I-26 outside the town of Harleyville, SC.
-It is easily accessed from either I-26 East or West, as well as I-95
+Four Holes Swamp is also a major tributary of the Edisto River, part of the Charleston area’s famous ACE basin.
+Over 17,000 of the swamp’s acres are owned by the National Audubon Society and make up what is known as the Francis Beidler Forest, which is less than an hour from Charleston and Columbia and located just north of I-26 outside the town of Harleyville, SC.
+It is easily accessed from either I-26 East or West, as well as I-95.
+Visit our visitor information page to learn more about admissions and directions.